chromium/chromium/base/allocator/partition_allocator/external_builds.md

 In addition, something must provide `build_with_chromium = false` to the PA build system.

+## Periodic Memory Reduction Routines

+PartitionAlloc provides APIs to

+* reclaim memory (see [memory\_reclaimer.h](./memory_reclaimer.h)) and

+* purge thread caches (see [thread\_cache.h](./thread_cache.h)).

+Both of these must be called by the embedder external to PartitionAlloc.
+PA provides neither an event loop nor timers of its own, delegating this to its clients.

 ## Build Considerations

 External clients create constraints on PartitionAlloc's implementation.